melodykramer/if-gov-then-that/README.md

 * Link to Google Docs / Dropbox so that APIs with information can be downloaded easily and tracked by people who may have uses for them that we can't think of. - @mkramer
 * Connect all projects to Google Drive or Dropbox for people to collect information for future projects that we might not be aware of yet. (i.e. information about clinical trials, etc.) - @mkramer
  * If natural disaster happens, publish data from National Map: http://catalog.data.gov/dataset/the-national-map - @mkramer
+ * If a certain person or organization visits the White House (use White House visitor log API) notify me by email/tweet it/etc. - @mkramer

 logistics/questions
 --